Waymo is creating 3D maps of Los Angeles to better understand traffic congestion – TechCrunch

 Waymo does have a permit to test autonomous vehicles in California and could theoretically deploy its fleet in Los Angeles.
 But for now, the company is in mapping and assessment mode.
 Waymo’s foray into Los Angeles is designed to give the company insight into driving conditions there and how its AV technology might someday be used.

-The company said it doesn’t plan to launch a rider program like its Waymo One one currently operating in suburbs of Phoenix .
+The company said it doesn’t plan to launch a rider program like its Waymo One currently operating in the suburbs of Phoenix.
 Waymo One allows individuals to hail a ride in one of the self-driving cars, which have a human safety driver behind the wheel.

-The self-driving car company began testing its autonomous vehicles in and around Mountain View, Calif., before branching out to other cities and weather, including Novi, Mich., Kirkland, Wash., San Francisco and more recently in Florida.
-But the bulk of the company’s activities have been in suburbs of Phoenix and around Mountain View — two places with lots of sun, and even blowing dust, in the case of Phoenix.
+The self-driving car company began testing its autonomous vehicles in and around Mountain View, Calif., before branching out to other cities — and climates — including Novi, Mich., Kirkland, Wash., San Francisco and, more recently, in Florida.
+But the bulk of the company’s activities have been in the suburbs of Phoenix and around Mountain View — two places with lots of sun, and even blowing dust, in the case of Phoenix.